romilbhardwaj/personal-transit-monitor/README.md

 b.
 In the javascript, edit var apiKey = "YOUR_KEY";

+c.
+Each API key has rate limits by default.

-2. CUSTOMIZE THE LABELS, STOPS, AND LINE
+2. CUSTOMIZE THE LABELS, STOPS, AND LINE IN stopsAndLabels

 For each stop / line combo you want to track: